rickyking/getdata-project/codebook.md

 ## Extraction and Transformation

 The tidy dataset contains 81 variables and 180 observations.
 All the data is transformed from a combined dataset of train and test data.
+For a summary of steps, please refer to `README.md`.
+And you can also refer to `run_analysis.R`, the original code with full comments/explanations.

 In the combined dataset, we have joined all the data from `X`, `y`, `subject` of "train" and "test" dataset to created an all-in-one dataset which: